It is fast or it is wrong

 I’ve been doing some Advent of Code programming recently (you can watch the recordings).
 They publish a small programming problem every day during December and you are supposed to write a program that solves it for you.
 It usually takes anything from a couple of minutes to a couple of hours and is pretty fun, I recommend that you try it too.
 Once the task is up, it’s always accessible, not only during December.

 One thing it taught me is that there are two types of solutions you end up with: ones that can calculate the answer in a couple of milliseconds and the ones that would take years to finish.
 If you end up with the second type, you’re doing it wrong.
 There’s no point in waiting, although technically it might do the right thing too.

 Another interesting observation is that it makes no difference what hardware you use to run it.
-If the solution is fast, it’ll be fast on a notebook as well as on a beefed-up workstation-class desktop.
+If the solution is fast, it’ll be fast on a laptop as well as on a beefed-up workstation-class desktop.
 Sure, it might be twice or thrice slower, but it’ll be a difference between 10ms and 30ms.
 You still get your answer, so it doesn’t really matter.

 If it’s slow, on the other hand, then you can throw at it any amount of computing power and it still won’t be enough.
-It might reduce the time from three years on a notebook to one year on a most powerful computer I can possibly build.
+It might reduce the time from three years on a laptop to one year on a most powerful computer I can possibly build.
 So what?
 It’s still too long.